flixzf/test_et/assets/languages/README.md

 - `config.js` - Configuration file defining supported languages and settings
 - `*.json` - Translation files for each supported language (e.g., `en.json`, `ko.json`)
+- `template.json` - Base template containing all translatable strings
+- `TRANSLATION_GUIDE.md` - Guidelines for translators
+- `translation-keys.md` - Documentation of all translation keys

-## File Relationships
+## File Relationships and Architecture

-The language system consists of three main components:
+The language system consists of five main components:

 1. **Configuration (`assets/languages/config.js`)**: Defines supported languages, their properties, and default settings.
 2. **Utilities (`assets/js/language-utils.js`)**: Provides functions for language detection, selection, and formatting.
 3. **Storage (`assets/js/language-storage.js`)**: Manages saving and retrieving language preferences.
+4. **Loader (`assets/js/language-loader.js`)**: Handles loading and caching of language files.
+5. **Translator (`assets/js/language-translator.js`)**: Applies translations to the UI.
+6. **UI Component (`assets/js/language-dropdown.js`)**: Creates and manages the language selection dropdown.
-4. **Translation Files (`assets/languages/*.json`)**: Contains translated text for each supported language.
+7. **Translation Files (`assets/languages/*.json`)**: Contains translated text for each supported language.

 ## How the Language System Works

+1. **Initialization Flow**:
-1. When the application loads, `language-storage.js` determines the preferred language:
+   - When the application loads, `language-storage.js` determines the preferred language
+   - `language-loader.js` loads the appropriate language file, with caching for performance
+   - `language-translator.js` applies translations to the UI elements
+   - `language-dropdown.js` creates the language selection UI

+2. **Language Selection**:
+   - User selects a language from the dropdown
+   - `language-storage.js` saves the preference to localStorage
+   - `language-loader.js` loads the selected language file (from cache if available)
+   - `language-translator.js` updates all UI elements with the new translations

+3. **Performance Optimizations**:
-   - First checks for a saved preference in localStorage
+   - Language files are cached in memory and localStorage
+   - Only the current language is loaded initially
+   - Additional languages are preloaded in the background based on likely usage
+   - Cache management includes expiration and LRU (Least Recently Used) eviction

+4. **Fallback Mechanism**:
-   - If none exists, detects the browser language
+   - If a translation is missing, falls back to the default language (Korean)
-   - Falls back to the default language (Korean) if needed
+   - If a language file fails to load, falls back to the default language

-2. The `language-utils.js` module provides utility functions:
-   - Language detection and validation
-   - Formatting dates and numbers according to language conventions
-   - Handling RTL (right-to-left) languages
-   - Accessing language metadata (flags, native names)

-3. Translation files use a hierarchical JSON structure to organize text content.
+   - If browser language is not supported, uses the default language

 ## Adding a New Language